18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

                    	previous_hash = "0")
 blockchain <- list(block_genesis)	#create blockchain
 ```
-#####**5.5: Analogy to Blockchain**
+#####**4.5: Analogy to Blockchain**
 ![b](https://user-images.githubusercontent.com/45550811/52999376-90a8d800-3460-11e9-831f-422d5cd8271b.png)

-To visualise the Hash and the Previous Hash functions better, we can imagine the blockchain as a chain of unique NTUC trolleys.
+To visualise the Hash and the Previous Hash functions better, think of the blockchain as a chain of unique interlocking supermarket trolleys.
 Each trolley would represent a block: The metal chain would be the block’s “Hash” while the counter on the next trolley would represent the “Previous Hash”.
-As each trolley is unique, block 1’s metal chain can only fit into Block 2’s counter while block 2’s “metal chain can only fit into Block 3’s counter.
-Let’s say that for a certain supermarket company, a manager would check the trolleys 10 minutes after they arrive from a new shipment.
-If the trolleys are all connected properly in a chain, the manager accepts the shipment.
-If not, the shipment would be rejected a new one would be requested.
-Now, imagine that there is a saboteur, who wants to sabotage the trolleys by replacing them with spoilt trolleys.
-Let’s say he wants to replace the 2nd trolley with a spoilt one.
+As each trolley is unique, trolley 1’s metal chain can only fit into trolley 2’s counter while trolley 2’s metal chain can only fit into trolley 3’s counter.

+Imagine that a supermarket's manager would like to accept a new shipment of trolleys after they arrived.
+If the trolleys are all connected properly in a chain, the manager can readily accept the shipment.
+If not, the shipment would have to be rejected and a new one would be requested.

-However, it would be a very tedious task, as if an entirely new 2nd trolley is inserted into the chain, its current metal chain would be changed entirely, hence this metal chain cannot be fitted into the counter of the 3rd trolley.
-Therefore, the 3rd trolley also has to be replaced with a new trolley and with a new counter, so the metal chain from the new 2nd trolley can be fitted and connected to the 3rd trolley.
-However, with a new 3rd trolley, the metal chain would also be replaced with a new one, meaning that it cannot be fitted into the counter of the 4th trolley.
-Hence, the entire chain of trolleys starting from the first replaced trolley needs to be replaced to make a proper and valid blockchain.
-Other than that, this would have to happen under 10 minutes before he loses his chance.
+Think of a saboteur who wants to mess up the trolleys by replacing them with trolleys belonging to another supermarket.
+Let’s say he wants to replace trolley 2, it would be a very tedious task.
+If a new trolley 2 is inserted into the chain, its current metal chain would have to be changed entirely as the chain cannot fit into the counter of trolley 3.
+As such, trolley 3 also has to be replaced with a new trolley with a new counter, so that the metal chain from the new trolley 2 can match and be connected to trolley 3.
+However, with a new trolley 3, the metal chain would also have to be replaced as it cannot fit into the counter of trolley 4.
+Hence, the entire chain of trolleys starting from the first needs to be replaced entirely.

-Now, even if the saboteur wants to remove the 2nd trolley entirely, as the blockchain must be a complete chain of blocks, it’s would mean that Block 1’s metal chain would have to match Block 3’s counter, and since each trolley’s metal chain can only fit into the next trolley’s counter, there would exist a broken chain between block 1 and block 3, hence the chain of trolleys would be broken and not be considered a valid chain by the manager.
+Using the same example, even if the saboteur just want to remove trolley 2 completely, as all the trolleys must be in a chain, it would mean that now, trolley 1's metal chain would have to match the trolley 3's counter.
+Since each trolley’s metal chain can only fit into the next trolley’s counter sequentially, there would be a missing chain between the first and the third trolley.
+As a result, the chain of trolleys would be broken and cannot be considered valid by the manager.

+Other than the logistics, the saboteur also has under 10 minutes to do all these before he loses his chance as that is the typical blockchain refresh rate.

-#####**5.6: Hash**
+#####**4.6: Hash**
-The use of hash functions to hash each user's identity ensures the protection of identities, and is additionally used to hash the contents of each block in the blockchain, ensuring data integrity.
-This is due to the properties of a blockchain, as the blocks in the chain are held together by their hashes, which depend on their contents.
-Hence editing the contents in any block renders the rest of the chain invalid, preventing hacking of the chain.
+The use of hash functions to hash each user's identity ensures the protection of identities.
+The hash fuctions can also be used to hash the contents of each block in the blockchain to ensure data integrity.

+This is due to the properties of a blockchain - that blocks in the chain are held together by their hashes and characteristic of the hashes depends on the block's contents.
+Hence, editing the contents in any block renders the rest of the chain invalid, preventing hacking of the chain.

-#####**5.7: Example of implementation of Hashes in our system**
+#####**4.7: Example of implementation of Hashes in our system**
 Function to hash blocks before adding them to the Blockchain
 ```
 #function to generate and add a hash of the current block to the block (hash is based on identity, cumulative sum of votes and hash of the previous block)